On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

 Here, $v$ is called the \textit{value} of the game.
-It is well known (Dantzig \cite{dantzig2016linear}) that any such game has a value and optimal strategies, which can be determined by solving the following primal-dual pair of linear programs (LPs):\hypertarget{LPI}{}\hypertarget{LPII}{}\hypertarget{LPS}{}
+It is well known (Dantzig \cite{dantzig2016linear}) that any such game has a value and optimal strategies which can be found by solving the following primal-dual pair of linear programs (LPs):\hypertarget{LPI}{}\hypertarget{LPII}{}\hypertarget{LPS}{}

-Following the use of the strong duality theorem of linear programming in the proof of the famous minimax theorem, Dantzig \cite{dantzig1951proof} considered the opposite direction, and proved the ``almost equivalence" between the two fundamental theorems.
-The known gap in the proof, which was acknowledged by Dantzig, was addressed and filled several decades later by Adler \cite{adler2013equivalence}.
-In a recent paper, von Stengel \cite{von2024zero} gave an alternative proof of the ``equivalence"\footnote{We follow throughout the interpretation given by von Stengel \cite{von2024zero} regarding the ``equivalence" of two theorems.} and highlighted the importance of the Theorem of Tucker \cite{kuhn1956linear} in its completion.
+Following the use of the strong duality theorem of linear programming in the proof of the famous minimax theorem, Dantzig \cite{dantzig1951proof} considered the converse direction, and proved the ``almost equivalence" between the two fundamental theorems.
+The known ``gap" of the exact equivalence (in the sense that each theorem ``proves" -- according to \cite{von2024zero} -- the other), which was acknowledged by Dantzig, was addressed and filled several decades later by Adler \cite{adler2013equivalence}.
+In a recent paper, von Stengel \cite{von2024zero} gave an alternative proof of the fact that minimax proves strong duality of LP, and highlighted the importance of the Theorem of Tucker \cite{kuhn1956linear} in its completion.